Backups #

 • Set up borg.
 This depends on exactly how you want to use it, and you should start by reading the guide here.

-This setup provides you with five copies of your data:
+This setup provides you with six (!) copies of your data:

-• all documents and photos backed up to iCloud Drive
+• all documents backed up to iCloud Drive (and photos backed up to iCloud Photos)

 • all documents and photos backed up to NAS with Time Machine (2x redundant with RAID1)